StringerMus/friday-film-club/README.md

 The website aims to create a community, it will act as the main touch point, especially for new members for how to participate, which film to watch, where and when to meet and also for users to receive official updates and news.

-## Features
+The primary target audience for the are creatives and film-lovers.

+The main goal of the website is to create a community where ideas for film creativity and story-telling are shared to encourage an individuals new ways of thinking and to indulge in their interest with like-minded people.

 There are 5 main aspects to the website;

-What the club is
 - The website provides tha aim of the club and what it is about.
 - How to join
 - The film topic for discussion in the current week.
 - Location for where and and when to meet
 - Newsletter sign-up for automatic email updates

+## Features

 - Focusing on who this website is for
-The primary target audience for the

 - what it is that they want to achieve
--
 - how your project is the best way to help them achieve these things.

 ### Existing Features